xcore/sc_flash/doc/overview.rst

      * erase,
      * access to status registers.
   * Runs as a library call, requiring no extra cores or timers.
+  * Unsupported: Continuous read mode, although can be set up through the API.

 Memory Requirements
 +++++++++++++++++++